Vegekku/mod-python-django/README.md

 ## FUTURE FEATURES

+- Make a table of available urls and endpoints on README.
 - Change to Model Views
 - List posts depend on url parameters (latest, oldest, list)
 - Refactor categories as an internal model of posts, if it's possible.